gnicol/GitSwarm/perforce_swarm/doc-ee/integration/kerberos.md

 You still need to configure your system for Kerberos usage, such as specifying realms.
 GitSwarm EE makes use of the system's Kerberos settings.

-Existing GitSwarm EE users can go to profile > account and attach a Kerberos account. if you want to allow users without a GitSwarm EE account to login you should enable the option `omniauth_allow_single_sign_on` in config file (default: `false`).
-Then, the first time a user signs in with Kerberos credentials, GitSwarm EE creates a new GitSwarm EE user associated with the email, which is built from the kerberos username and realm.
+Existing GitSwarm EE users can go to "Profile" \> "Account" and attach a Kerberos account.
+If you want to allow users without a GitSwarm EE account to login you should enable the option `omniauth_allow_single_sign_on` in config file (default: `false`).
+Then, the first time a user signs in with Kerberos credentials, GitSwarm EE creates a new GitSwarm EE user associated with the email, which is built from the Kerberos username and realm.
 User accounts are created automatically when authentication was successful.

 ### HTTP git access